bUnit-dev/bUnit/docs/site/docs/getting-started/fixture-details.md

  The `Test` or `TestAsync` method is called after the setup methods.
   _One, and only one_ of the test methods can be specified per fixture.
 Use the test method to access the component under test and any fragments defined in the fixture, and interact and assert against them.

 In the example above, the setup and test methods are declared in a `@code { }` block nested inside the <xref:Bunit.Fixture> component.
-This visually groups the methods nicely to the <xref:Bunit.Fixture> component, making it easier to see what parts of a test belong together, especially when you have multiple tests inside the same test component.
+This visually groups the methods nicely with the <xref:Bunit.Fixture> component, making it easier to see what parts of a test belong together, especially when you have multiple tests inside the same test component.

 You can have the methods anywhere inside the test component you want, which can be useful.
 For example, if you have the same setup steps for multiple tests, they can be placed in a common setup method that the tests in the same test component can share, avoiding code duplication.